Tuesday, September 2, 2025

 A number of years ago I went to a holiday Christmas party as part of my professional association.
 The theme was 1940s and the association encouraged people to wear clothes from that decade.
 People had to pay a nominal fee to go, so only those interested in the social gathering attended.
 It was nice to see that everyone came dressed up in vintage styles.
 Ladies wore dresses with puffed shoulders, and A-line skirts with blouses in floral prints, earth tone colors, and stripes.
 Men wore suits in tweed, vests, hats, and some even with high-waisted pants.
 While everyone was encouraged to dress up, it was not mandated, but most people did so.

-I wore an earth-brown suit with high waisted pants, a white dress shirt and a vintage, wide tie.
+I wore an earth-brown, tweed suit with high-waisted pants, a white dress shirt and a vintage, wide tie.
 I wore a vintage pair of stripped, inverse-U tabs, Y-back braces to hold up my pants, with the colors on the stripes coordinating with the colors on my tie.
 My wife wore a vintage high-waisted skirt with a blouse.

 When we arrived, we started mingling.
 I knew some people from my work place, but there were many others I did not know.